rebeccaberkheimer/rebeccaberkheimer/README.md

 # 💫 About Me:
-Hi, my name is Rebecca Berkheimer and I am a Junior at Bloomsburg<br>University studying Computer Science.
+Hi, my name is Rebecca Berkheimer and I am a Senior at Bloomsburg<br>University studying Computer Science.

 ## 🌐 Socials: